 However, in order to benefit from the extension of the deadline, the companies concerned must comply with conditions:

-1. the required number of TSEs must be demonstrably ordered or commissioned from a cash register dealer or other service provider by September 30, 2020, or
+- the required number of TSE must be demonstrably ordered or commissioned from a specialist cash register retailer or other service provider by September 30, 2020, or

 The ministries of finance are doing away with bureaucratic red tape in the process: retailers and catering businesses do not have to submit a separate application to the relevant tax offices.
 For further reading, please refer to the Hessian state decree dated July 10, 2020 here.